DroughtMonitor/Identification-of-flash-and-slow-droughts/README.md

 # Identification-of-flash-and-slow-droughts
-Yuan et al,.2019 use rapid changes in daily-scale soil moisture to identify droughts, which can accurately reflect the ecological impacts of drought, and are widely used for monitoring sudden and slow droughts at regional and site scales.
+Yuan et al,.2019 use rapid changes in daily-scale soil moisture to identify droughts, which can accurately reflect the ecological impacts of drought, and are widely used for monitoring flash and slow droughts at regional and site scales.

-__author__ = "Weiqi Liu(刘伟琦)"
+__author__ = "Weiqi Liu (刘伟琦)"
 __copyright__ = "Copyright (C) 2025 Weiqi Liu"
 __license__ = "NIEER"
 __version__ = "2025.03"